Due to Coronavirus (COVID-19) Pandemic, the Mayor and two (2) council seat terms, all at-large,

 Photo ID now required for voting in Texas

-Additionally, Secretary Whitley reminded eligible Texas voters who possess one of the seven approved forms of photo ID that they must present that ID at the polls.
-Voters who do not possess and cannot reasonably obtain one of the seven forms of approved photo ID can fill out a Reasonable Impediment Declaration (PDF) form, which is available at each polling location, and provide a supporting form of identification.
-Certain voters may qualify for certain exemptions to presenting an acceptable form of photo identification or following the Reasonable Impediment Declaration (PDF) procedure.
+Texas voters who possess one of the seven approved forms of photo ID must present that ID at the polls.
+Voters who do not possess and cannot reasonably obtain one of the seven forms of approved photo ID may execute a Reasonable Impediment Declaration form, available to them at each polling location, and provide a supporting form of identification.
+In addition, certain voters may qualify for certain exemptions to presenting an acceptable form of photo identification or following the Reasonable Impediment Declaration procedure.

 The seven forms of approved photo ID are: